Borgo Santo Pietro

 The location of the hotel is superb with Siena and Florence both under an hour away

-Call us on 858 345 1764 to start planning your vacation to Borgo Santo Pietro or take a look at our itineraries to Tuscany
+Call us on to start planning your holiday to Borgo Santo Pietro or take a look at our itineraries to Tuscany

 Surrounded by 13 acres of gardens this hotel really offers seclusion and relaxation in the most enchanting setting.
 The rooms are spread between the main Villa and a separate building housing the Garden Suites just a 2-minute walk away.
 The interiors are in-keeping with the origins of the building, walls are adorned by paintings and tapestries and beautiful antique pieces can be found in rooms and the public areas.

-This hotel is a wonderful retreat open from March to November, with large open fire places the main villa is a cosy and romantic retreat when the weather is cooler in the summer you can cool off in the hotel's large infinity pools which overlook the surrounding countryside.
+This hotel is a wonderful retreat open from March to the end of October, and with large open fireplaces the main villa is a cosy and romantic retreat when the weather is cooler.
+In the summer months, guests can cool off in the hotel's large infinity pools which overlook the surrounding countryside.
 Those looking for relaxation can indulge in treatments in the hotel's spa and those after more action can enjoy the hotel's facilities which include tennis and badminton court.
 Croquet, archery, yoga and bicycles are all available to guests.